gardener/gardener/docs/development/getting_started_locally.md

 There are cases where you would want to create a second seed cluster in your local setup.
 For example, if you want to test the [control plane migration](../usage/control_plane_migration.md) feature.
 The following steps describe how to do that.

-Add a new IP address on your loopback device which will be necessary for the new KinD cluster that you will create.
-On Mac, the default loopback device is `lo0`.
+If you are on macOS, add a new IP address on your loopback device which will be necessary for the new KinD cluster that you will create.
+On macOS, the default loopback device is `lo0`.

 ```bash
 sudo ip addr add 127.0.0.2 dev lo0                                     # adding 127.0.0.2 ip to the loopback interface